 - appoint an ACT licensed building surveyor as your certifier;

-- apply for building approval and pay the relevant fees (your certifier will inform you); and
+- apply for building approval and pay the relevant fees (your certifier will inform you of these costs); and

 Most builders will subcontract electricians, plumbers, carpenters, bricklayers and other trades during construction.
 The builder is required to ensure that any persons engaged are appropriately skilled and, if required, are licensed.